3D printing ramped the Pharma Industry

 In an interview with Time, the CEO of Aprecia Don Wetherhold stated: ” to provide the best medication for the epilepsy patient to overcome the tribble assistance given before the development of Spritam by 3D printing technology.”

 As of now, 3D printed drugs are not in the market there are under research and development stage.
 Many companies are trying their best to provide the best treatment for the next generations to come.
-“Every drug increases and complicates the patient’s condition,” said Robert Henderson is true so let’s hope for better 3D printed pills or drugs in the future.
+“Every drug increases and complicates the patient’s condition,” said Robert Henderson is true.
+So let’s hope for better 3D printed pills or drugs in the future.
 So this is all about 3D printing for medication that might help.

 Make the best of Geeetech 3D printer only @ Geeetech official site